progressEdd/dev-onboarding/dev-workflows/intro-to-git.md

         git add $file-name
         ```
         - Replace `$file-name` with the name of a file
         - If you wish to add all modified files from the git status, the `-A` command will add all changes to files in a directory.
-If you wish to specify a specific file, you'll need to make sure to give the path relative (including subfolders if you create new folders) to the repo directory.
+If you wish to specify a specific file, you'll need to make sure to give the path relative (including subfolders if you create new folders) to the repo directory
           - You can find examples of the available commands by running `git help add`.
 Use the arrow keys to scroll.
 If you done reading the documentation type `q`
             <blockquote>
             ...